 There are easy to read guides around the museum and helpful pictures and videos both online and around the museum.
 Some of the displays are interactive and can be played with which makes them engaging and interesting for some individuals with learning disabilities.

 Ear defenders are available for people who would like to use them.
-There are warnings about unexpected noises in the tunnels and visitors can also download visual / social stories and a sensory map before they visit or ask for these at reception.
-There are also video.
-Staff are well trained and supportive of individuals with learning disabilities and differences.
+There are warnings about unexpected noises in the tunnels and visitors can also download visual / social stories and a sensory map before they visit or ask for these at reception. .
+Staff are supportive of individuals with learning disabilities and differences.

 Many of the displays are sensory, including some scented displays and some which you can touch and engage with.